TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-perf-indexmaintenance-and-statistics.md

             "id": "indexstat_maintenance",
             "order": 30,
             "controlType": "dropdown",
-            "displayLabel": "How frequent are the indexes and statistics maintained?", "watermarkText": "Choose an option",
+            "displayLabel": "How frequently are the indexes and statistics maintained?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {